-The first session opens the third Tuesday of April; its duration may not exceed fifteen days.
-The second session opens the first Tuesday of October and ends at the latest the third Friday of December.
+The first session is opened the third Tuesday of March and ends, at the latest, the fourth Friday of June.
+The second session is opened the first Tuesday of October and ends, at the latest, the third Friday of December.